Welcome to the Pacific Transit System

 while in the seat.
 No equipment may block the main aisle for safety reasons.

-- Carry-on items should be limited to only those you or your
+- Groceries and other packages should be limited to only those

-companion can safely carry without assistance.
-No packages may block the main
+you and/or your companion can safely carry at one time.
+No packages may block

 - Drivers are not responsible for making changes to your